Artifactory Advisory Locks Configuration for PostgreSQL

 Improving Performance in Self-Hosted Environments

-Users working in a large, self-hosted environment containing millions of artifacts can improve Artifactory performance by changing the value of the system propertyartifactory.db.lock.native.pool.size to 5.
-Increasing the pool size to 5 from its default value can help prevent system slowdown during periods of intense activity.
+Users in large, self-hosted environments containing millions of artifacts can improve Artifactory performance by setting the system property artifactory.db.lock.native.pool.size to 5.
+Increasing the pool size to 5 from its default value helps prevent system slowdown during periods of intense activity.